jozu-ai/kitops/README.md

 **[Kit CLI](./docs/src/docs/cli/cli-reference.md):** The Kit CLI not only enables users to create, manage, run, and deploy ModelKits -- it lets you pull only the pieces you need.
 Just need the serialized model for deployment?
 Use `unpack --model`, or maybe you just want the training datasets? `unpack --datasets`.

-You can pull pre-built ModelKits from [Jozu Hub](https://jozu.ml/discover).

 ## 🚀 Try KitOps in under 15 Minutes

 1. [Install the CLI](./docs/src/docs/cli/installation.md) for your platform.
-2. Follow the [ Quick Start](https://kitops.ml/docs/quick-start.html) to learn to pack, unpack, and share a ModelKit.
+2. Follow the [Getting Started](./docs/src/docs/get-started.md) docs to learn to pack, unpack, and share a ModelKit.
-3. Test out one of our ModelKit Quick Starts which include everything thing you need to run your model including a codebase, dataset, documentation, and of course the model.
+3. Test drive one of our [ModelKit Quick Starts](https://jozu.ml/organization/jozu-quickstarts) that include everything thing you need to run your model including a codebase, dataset, documentation, and of course the model.

 - [Meta LLama 3.1](https://jozu.ml/repository/jozu/llama3.1-8b)
 - [Google Gemma](https://jozu.ml/repository/jozu/gemma-7b)